What’s not to love about a city that uses sheep as lawnmowers?!?

 History

-This place has an amazing and colourful history.
 From the Indigenous people who called this place “Birch Hills” to the fur traders that showed up in the late 1700’s…onto the North West Mounted Police that set up the fort here.
 Flash forward to the railway in 1905, the jail in 1912, nickel mines in the 1950’s and onward to natural gas and oil refineries.
+If you enjoy history, then you will enjoy exploring Fort Saskatchewan.

 The River Valley

-One of our very favourite things about this place is the fantastic river valley.
+One of our favourite things about the Fort is the fantastic river valley.
 Much of the city immediately borders the river & some of the views are awesome.
 Fort Saskatchewan has done well, building over 73 km of trails, mostly paved, linking all parts of the city.
 The trails in the park system are well marked and easy to navigate.
 The trail system is awesome already, but as a member of the River Valley Alliance, the city is working with other regional municipalities to grow the connectivity through Edmonton.
 The Capital Region River Valley Park currently covers an impressive 18,000 acres and 88 km through the North Saskatchewan River Valley.

-Links to learn more about the Community…
+Links to learn more about the Community